• About Us

 Madho Das: I submit, my Lord.
 I am a Banda (a slave) of yours.

-He did not take long to acquaint himself with the early history of Sikhism.
+In addition, he did not take long to acquaint himself with the early history of Sikhism.
 He listened to the stories of the martyrdom of Guru Arjan and Guru Tegh Bahadur and many Singhs murdered at the hands of the Mughals.
 Witnessing the story of bricking up alive the younger Sahibzadas drove him into a sort of frenzy.

 Banda left for Punjab